 You can apply directly to an apprenticeship without prior tech skills or experience, but like any career opportunity apprenticeships are competitive.
 While you don’t need a degree to start an apprenticeship it can help your cause if you apply for an apprenticeship having learned foundational skills in a pre-apprenticeship program.

-NuPaths 6-month pre-apprenticeship programs are an affordable way to build foundational tech skills and earn industry-recognized certifications that can help you stand out in a pool of apprenticeship candidates.
+NuPaths 26-week pre-apprenticeship programs are an affordable way to build foundational tech skills and earn industry-recognized certifications that can help you stand out in a pool of apprenticeship candidates.
 The pre-apprenticeship can also help you advance faster in the apprenticeship and in your career.
 And NuPaths pre-apprenticeship programs include career services support that will connect you directly with apprenticeship programs that you can enter after completing a NuPaths program.
 Aon, Apprenti PGH, TranZed Apprenticeships and Urban Technology Project are some of the apprenticeships that NuPaths students and grads have access to.

 It’s important to recognize that parents and educators also play a role in informing and encouraging young adults to explore apprenticeships.
 They should encourage youth to consider all options for high-growth, skills-based career tracks that produce fulfilling and sustaining long-term careers.